Board Certified Podiatrists | Expert Foot & Ankle Care

 Surgical Versus Conservative Management

 Stable Lisfranc injuries (ligamentous sprain with <2mm displacement on stress X-ray, intact articular surfaces) are managed conservatively: non-weight-bearing cast 6–8 weeks, progressive weight-bearing in a walking boot 8–12 weeks, with repeat weight-bearing X-rays at 6 weeks to confirm maintenance of alignment.
-Conservative management failure rate: approximately 40% develop progressive displacement and require late surgery — emphasizing the importance of serial X-ray monitoring.
+Conservative management failure rate: approximately 40% develop progressive displacement and require late surgery — emphasizing why we serial X-ray monitoring.
 Unstable Lisfranc injuries (>2mm displacement, fleck sign, any dislocation) require surgical fixation: open reduction with screws fixing the medial and middle columns, and Kirschner wires for the lateral column; or primary arthrodesis of the medial TMT joints (superior outcomes at 2 and 5 years compared to ORIF in ligamentous-dominant injuries).
 Recovery: non-weight-bearing 6–8 weeks, walking boot 3 months, return to sport 6–12 months.

 Lisfranc Injury Evaluation in Howell & Bloomfield Hills Michigan